sayannath/Provider-with-Flutter/README.md

 ### 👉 If you like this repo then please give it a ⭐️

 ## Short Description
-This Flutter app which helpd you to find the following of your Github Account.📳✨
+This Flutter app which helps you to find the following of your Github Account.📳✨

 ## Screenshots